#45 Anger is understandable

 Listen to the podcast:

-Click here to subscribe in iTunes!
-I don't want you to miss a single episode.
-Plus I release special bonus content from time to time that you'll likely miss if you're not subscribed.
+Click here to listen on Apple Podcasts!
+With every past episode at your fingertips, plus special Bonus Content with my guests, what's not to love!
 And if you're feeling generous, would you please leave me a review?
 It is a special treat to read each and every one of them.
 Just write about your favorite part of the show! :-)

 TAKEAWAYS